 I knew it.

-Earlier this year, when writing about Subway’s disgusting and frankly offensive pulled pork and Fritos sandwich, I said this:
+Earlier in 2017, when writing about Subway’s disgusting and frankly offensive pulled pork and Fritos sandwich, I said this:

 Let’s talk about the perpetually stinky (literally) Subway and their ‘Pulled Pork and Fritos’ sandwich.
 First of all, riddle me this: How is that pork being cooked?
 As far as I know, Subway doesn’t have a smoker, crock-pot, or grill at its restaurant.
 Red flag, right off the bat.